 in the breeze.

-We were sent into remote places
+We were sent to remote places

 where man is not a man.

-We see all the time gray walls,
+We see all of time on the gray walls,

 the armies of black and red ants marching and carrying food,

 then the way brown lizards in magic jeans crawl on the gray walls,